itsmraga-hub/Alien-Invasion/README.md

 # Alien-Invasion
-A alien invasion game from the book Python Crash Course.
+A simple alien invasion game from the book Python Crash Course.